iksnae/book-tools/README.md

 - **Kindlegen** (optional) - For MOBI generation
 - **Calibre** (optional) - Alternative for MOBI generation

+> **Note:** For CI/CD pipelines and GitHub Actions, we recommend using the `iksnae/book-builder` Docker image which contains all required dependencies.

 ### Installation

 #### Option 1: CLI Installation (Recommended)